-How To Find a Hearing Aid That's Right For You
+How to Find a Hearing Aid That's Right for You

 Over-the Counter Hearing Aids

 Only one in four adults who could benefit from hearing aids has used them, according to the National Institutes of Health.
 Untreated hearing loss can lead to depression, dementia and other problems.
 Many people also face barriers to getting affordable hearing aids because of insurance access.